realA10001986/Flux-Capacitor/README.md

 If a TCD is connected via BTTFN or MQTT, the FC visually signals when the TCD's alarm sounds.
 If you want the FC to play an alarm sound, check this option.

+##### &#9193; Show positive IR feedback

+If this option is checked, the FC will show a signal through the chase LEDs upon a successful command sequence.

+This setting can also be toggled by *62ok.
+This option has no impact on the small IR feedback LED in the center of the FC.

+See [here](#appendix-b-led-signals) for all supported signals.

+##### &#9193; Show IR command entry feedback

+If this option is checked, the FC will, upon pressing \* on the IR remote control, show command sequence entry progress by lighting up another chase LED on each key pressed.
+This setting can also be toggled by *63ok.

 ##### &#9193; Screen saver timer

 Enter the number of minutes until the Screen Saver should become active when the FC is idle.